What happens after the evaluations are completed?

 - Have an ARD meeting with you to go over the evaluation report and your procedural rights.

-Children not eligible for special education, but still need special help and or accommodations to benefit from education have the following options:
+Children not eligible for special education, but who still need special help and or accommodations to benefit from education, have the following options:

 1) To be re-connected to the "campus-based support team."
 This team may have different names in different schools.
 Bottom line, this is the team responsible for discussing, planning and putting into effect (if one is not in place yet) the Response to Intervention (RTI) plan for your child.
 In this plan the campus-based support team may include additional or new Tier 1, 2, or 3 services.

-2) To obtain support and services under Section 504 of the Rehabilitation Act of 1973 that are not covered under IDEA.
+2) To obtain support and services under Section 504 of the Rehabilitation Act of 1973 which are not covered under IDEA.